-BYLAW 8 - GENERAL MEETING (effective March 31, 2013)
+BYLAW 8 - GENERAL MEETING {effective March 31, 2013}

-- 8.01 The General Meeting is composed of two (2) delegates elected by each Active Member to represent it at that meeting, the President, and the Professional Division Executive Director. - 8.02 A person who is not: - a) duly authorized to vote on behalf of that Active Member; - b) a member in good standing of that Active Member; - c) a Canadian Citizen; - d) of the full age of eighteen (18) years; and - e) a registered athlete of that Active Member - is disqualified to vote at the General Meeting on behalf of that Active Member. - 8.03 Each Active Member shall by written notice, signed by one (1) of its Directors, notify the President in writing no less than seven (7) days prior to the date of the General Meeting of the names and addresses of its delegates thereto, including a statement that each delegate is: - a) authorized to vote on behalf of that Active Member; - b) a member in good standing of that Active Member; - c) a Canadian Citizen; - d) of the full age of eighteen (18) years; and - e) a registered athlete of that Active Member. - 8.04 Each Active Member has two (2) votes at the General Meeting but no delegate may cast any such vote unless he or she holds and presents at the meeting authorization in writing to do so.
-A delegate representing an Active Member may not cast more than one (1) vote thereat on behalf of that Active Member without written authorization to do so by two (2) of that Active Member's directors duly
+- 8.01 The General Meeting is composed of two (2) delegates elected by each Active Member to represent it at that meeting, the President, and the Professional Division Executive Director. - 8.02 A person who is not: - a) duly authorized to vote on behalf of that Active Member; - b) a member in good standing of that Active Member; - c) a Canadian Citizen; - d) of the full age of eighteen (18) years; and - e) a registered athlete of that Active Member is disqualified to vote at the General Meeting on behalf of that Active Member.

-- authorized to do so, and in any event may cast a total of no more than two (2) votes on behalf of that Active Member. - 8.05 The Professional Division Executive Director shall be entitled to attend and speak at the Annual General Meeting of the Corporation, but shall not be entitled to vote. - 8.06 An Annual General Meeting must be held in every financial year.
+- 8.03 Each Active Member shall by written notice, signed by one (1) of its Directors, notify the President in writing no less than seven (7) days prior to the date of the General Meeting of the names and addresses of its delegates thereto, including a statement that each delegate is: - a) authorized to vote on behalf of that Active Member; - b) a member in good standing of that Active Member; - c) a Canadian Citizen; - d) of the full age of eighteen (18) years; and - e) a registered athlete of that Active Member. - 8.04 Each Active Member has two (2) votes at the General Meeting but no delegate may cast any such vote unless he or she holds and presents at the meeting authorization in writing to do so.
+A delegate representing an Active Member may not cast more than one (1) vote thereat on behalf of that Active Member without written authorization to do so by two (2) of that Active Member's directors duly authorized to do so, and in any event may cast a total of no more than two (2) votes on behalf of that Active Member.
+Each Associate member has one (1) vote at the General Meeting only on matters related to its own association.(amended effective May 1 2022) - 8.05 The Professional Division Executive Director shall be entitled to attend and speak at the Annual General Meeting of the Corporation, but shall not be entitled to vote. - 8.06 An Annual General Meeting must be held in every financial year.

-BYLAW 9 - CONVOCATION OF THE GENERAL MEETING (effective April 20, 2014)
+BYLAW 9 - CONVOCATION OF THE GENERAL MEETING {effective April 20, 2014}